rfordatascience/tidytuesday/data/2021/2021-04-27/readme.md

 # CEO Departures

-The data this week comes from [Gentry et al.](https://onlinelibrary.wiley.com/doi/abs/10.1002/smj.3278).
+The data this week comes from [Gentry et al.](https://onlinelibrary.wiley.com/doi/abs/10.1002/smj.3278) by way of [DataIsPlural](https://www.data-is-plural.com/archive/2021-04-21-edition/).

 > We introduce an open‐source dataset documenting the reasons for CEO departure in S&P 1500 firms from 2000 through 2018.
 In our dataset, we code for various forms of voluntary and involuntary departure.
 We compare our dataset to three published datasets in the CEO succession literature to assess both the qualitative and quantitative differences among them and to explore how these differences impact empirical findings associated with the performance‐CEO dismissal relationship.
 The dataset includes eight different classifications for CEO turnover, a narrative description of each departure event, and links to sources used in constructing the narrative so that future researchers can validate or adapt the coding.
 The resulting data are available at (https://doi.org/10.5281/zenodo.4543893).
 >